 The statistical information in this Base Prospectus has been derived from a number of different identified sources.
-Certain information (for example information relating to the balance of payments and information under the heading "Monetary and Financial System") is only available on a federal basis relating to the entire UAE, and potential investors should note that Ras Al Khaimah's position may differ in material respects from the position at an overall federal level.
-All statistical information provided in this Base Prospectus may differ from that produced by other sources for a variety of reasons, including the use of different definitions and cut-off times.
+Certain information (for example information relating to the balance of payments and information under the heading "Monetary and Financial System") is only available for the UAE as a whole from the Federal Government, and potential investors should note that Ras Al Khaimah's position may differ in material respects from the position at an overall UAE level.
+All statistical information provided in this Base Prospectus may differ from that produced by other sources for a variety of reasons, including the use of different definitions and cut-off times (see "Presentation of Statistical Information").

-Statistical information provided in respect of a certain year may be changed retrospectively in subsequent years when more recent statistical information is published.
+Statistical information provided in respect of a certain year may be changed retrospectively in subsequent years when more recent statistical information is published